 To add to the upheaval in their lives, they became pregnant with Zechariah when Nemo was only 6 months old.
 So….they were unmarried, broke, sad, and just generally broken as individuals and as a couple.
 There was no kindness, no gentleness, no meekness, no nothing good between them other than their two babies.

 Matt and Erin moved to a different church, though, because they felt they needed to find one closer to where they were living.
 Oh, yeah!
 They had 2 more babies by then, Asaiah and Madeline, 13 months apart.
-This new church showed them Jesus by loving them to good spiritual health, regardless of their not being married.
+This new church, Texas Avenue Baptist Church in League City, TX, showed them Jesus by loving them to good spiritual health, regardless of their not being married.
 In January of 2013, they were married.
 Their youngest was 2 years old.

-Nehemiah, Nemo to his family, is 14 years old, born on August 6, 2004.
-He is in the 9th grade.
+Nehemiah, Nemo to his family, is 15 years old, born on August 6, 2004.
 He is super athletic and super accident-prone, which is a rough combination of traits.
 Of all of his siblings, he is by far the one who frequents the ER the most.
 He had a broken arm/wrist at 4, a twisted and banged-up knee on many occasions, fractured hand, badly jammed fingers, and even a very bad ATV accident in 2016, leaving him with a level 3 spleen laceration, a broken rib, a bruised pancreas, half of a front tooth missing, a concussion (his 2nd in a years time), and a week-long stay in the hospital.
 Most recently, he has had hand surgery, another knee accident, and we found out in Rochester, NY that he is DEATHLY allergic to bees, too.
 To top all of that off, he also has exercise-induced asthma!
+But none of this stops any of his desire to be on the move, running, playing basketball, bike riding, or any other activity that keeps him moving.

 These times have been trying for him, of course, but Nehemiah is resolved to trust in Christ.
 He was saved in 2012 and was baptized the day after his parents were married.
 Nehemiah loves Jesus and knows that He will always keep him safe and always has his best interest in mind.
 When he was at his worst in the ER right after his ATV accident, his dad asked him if he was scared.
 In that moment, a moment that had his parents fearing for their son’s well-being, Nehemiah told his dad, “I’m not scared.
 I know that Jesus is with me.”

-Nehemiah is very excited about this Jesus Journey his family is on.
+Nehemiah enjoys being on this Jesus Journey his family is on.
 He knows this is definitely a very different lifestyle than most families have, but different does not scare him.
 He is always ready to be out there and share Jesus and all that he has seen Him do for his family with people in the world.

-Zechariah, Zeke to his family, is 13 years old, born on November 11, 2005.
-He is in the 7th grade.
+Zechariah, Zeke to his family, is 14 years old, born on November 11, 2005.
 He is an engineer at heart, able to plot, plan, and design anything that comes across his young mind, especially with Legos.
 He is the most giving boy you can ever meet.
 Since he was just a small tot, whenever he got a dollar or two somewhere, he would ALWAYS make sure to buy something for him AND his brother.
 He is very much that way now with all 3 of his siblings.
 His mother has told his dad often that she feels he will be a millionaire with the Biblical gift of giving, simply because he has the smarts to make it big and the heart to give it all away.

 Zeke had it rough, alongside his brother, in the early years, because of the life that his parents lived, but he has not missed God in his life at all.
 He was saved around the same time as his brother, Nemo, and baptized the same day.
 Zeke hears the Holy Spirit speak to him very clearly.
 When he does, and when he shares it, his parents listen.
 They have seen him moved to tears with what God has told him, at times being admonished for a behavior that may not be the best.
 His heart is in-tuned to what he is being told and he knows that to not share it or act on it would mean a heavy heart.
 His parents are grateful for this trait in him.